- Name: OOSTERSCHELDE

 - Special diets catered for: Yes

-As a freighter Oosterschelde carried some hundred tons of cargo including bricks, herring and bananas.
-In 1921, the ship was sold, changing hands three times and converted to a motor-sailer before being bought in 1988 and restored to her former glory.
+As a freighter ‘Oosterschelde’ carried some hundred tons of cargo including bricks, herring and bananas.
+In 1921, the ship was sold, changing hands three times and converted to a motor-sailor before being bought in 1988 and restored to her former glory.

-The Rotterdam Sailing Ship Foundation was instituted to support restoration through fund raising and began work in 1990.
+The Rotterdam Sailing Ship Foundation was founded to support restoration through fund raising and began work in 1990.
 The ship was officially launched in 1992 by Her Royal Highness Princess Margriet.